Request a refund

-Third party event organizers create and manage the events on Eventbrite.
-They are responsible for setting a refund policy and issuing refunds.
-If you want a refund for your tickets, send a request to the organizer of the event.
+Third-party event organizers create and manage the events on Eventbrite.
+They’re responsible for setting their own refund policies and issuing refunds.
+If you want a refund for your tickets, send a request to the event organizer.

 Request a refund directly from your Eventbrite account

 Eventbrite automatically creates an account with the email address you use to purchase tickets.
 If the event organizer allows refund requests for the event you purchased tickets for, you’ll see the option to request a refund in your account:

 Log in to Eventbrite.

 Find the order you want refunded, then select Request a refund.

 Enter your details and submit your request.
 The organizer should respond within five business days.